austineinstein/blog/README.md

 CMS lets you quickly set up a personal project showcase and blog.
 It integrates your GitHub profile, project details, task list, blog posts (musings), and even your Spotify playlist.
 You can deploy it easily to Vercel.
+I am working on this repo for bloggers who would prefer to get paid to host : [thou](https://github.com/FanCradle/thou.git)

 ## Summary